Sophie is professional and speaks English. After my first session I had proper relief from my sciatica pain. Now she's my go-to chiropractor.

 A herniated disc is one of the most common spinal conditions, affecting approximately 2% of the French population each year.
 It occurs when an intervertebral disc ruptures and its nucleus protrudes, compressing the surrounding nerve structures.
 In Paris, a sedentary lifestyle, long commutes, and heavy lifting significantly increase this risk.

 Chiropractic offers a conservative and non-invasive approach to treating herniated discs.
-At the Sophie Baltaci Chiropractor practice in Paris's 2nd arrondissement, we use gentle spinal adjustment techniques, specifically adapted to disc fragility, to reduce nerve compression and promote the disc's natural healing process.
+Sophie Baltaci, IFEC-qualified chiropractor and AFC member, supported by her associate Carla Petit, uses gentle spinal adjustment techniques at her practice in Paris's 2nd arrondissement, specifically adapted to disc fragility, to reduce nerve compression and promote the disc's natural healing process.

 A herniated disc is a common cause of sciatica and back pain.